Solving Quadratic Equations

 Solving Quadratic Equations by Completing Square

 Completing the square means writing the quadratic expression ax2 + bx + c into the form a (x - h)2 + k (which is also known as vertex form), where h = -b/2a and 'k' can be obtained by substituting x = h in ax2 + bx + c.
-The step-by-step process of solving the quadratic equations by completing the square is explained along with an example where we are going to find the solutions of the equation 2x2 + 8x = -3.
+The step-by-step process of solving the quadratic equations by completing the square is explained along with an example.

 - Step - 1: Get the equation into standard form.